adamchainz/apig-wsgi/README.rst

   header as well, which WSGI applications often ignore.
 You may need to delete and recreate your stages for this value to be copied over.

-Note that binary responses aren't sent if your response has a 'Content-Type' starting 'text/', 'application/json' or 'application/vnd.api+json' - this is to support sending larger text responses, since the base64 encoding would otherwise inflate the content length.
-To avoid base64 encoding other content types, you can set ``non_binary_content_type_prefixes`` to a list or tuple of content type prefixes of your choice (which replaces the default list).
+Note that binary responses aren't sent if your response has no 'content-encoding' header and a 'content-type' header starting 'text/', 'application/json' or 'application/vnd.api+json'.
+This behaviour is to support sending larger text responses, since the base64 encoding would otherwise inflate the content length.
+To avoid base64 encoding other content types, you can set ``non_binary_content_type_prefixes`` to a list or tuple of content type prefixes of your choice, which replaces the default list.

 If the event from API Gateway contains the ``requestContext`` key, for example on format version 2 or from custom request authorizers, this will be available